-It comes along with an Ethernet port, colored display, memory card reader, an automatic document feeder, SD, xD, CompatFlash and MMC.
+It comes along with an Ethernet port, colored display, memory card reader, an automatic document feeder, SD, xD, CompactFlash, and MMC.

 Let’s look into more details and check its features:

-Buying the Best Printer for Cardstock: A Detailed Guide
+Buying the Best Cardstock Printer: A Detailed Guide

 Buying a cardstock printer is a race between different parameters – design, price, toner, paper thickness and what not.
 All this can lead to a lot of confusion.

 Cardstock printers are heavy duty printers.
-They need to be sturdy as well require less maintenance.
+They need to be sturdy as well as require less maintenance.